chevere/workflow/README.md

 Run live example: `php demo/hello-world.php Rodolfo` - [view source](./demo/hello-world.php)

 The basic example Workflow defines a greet for a given username.
 The job `greet` is a named argument and it takes the `GreetAction` plus its [main method](https://chevere.org/packages/action#main-method) arguments.
+The `run` function is used to execute the Workflow.

 ```php
 use Chevere\Demo\Actions\Greet;